NicolasEckell/responsive-web-design/README.md

-# web-design-tribute-page
+# responsive-web-design
-Practice on Web design: a tribute page
+Practice on Responsive Web Design

 This project is only intented to practice on web design.

+1: [Tribute Page]
 You can check out that this simple web page is responsive (fonts, images, html structures).